Everything about forest bioeconomy education

 - This focus area concentrates on renewable natural resources and bio-economy based sustainable energy solutions, including the development of products and services connected to them, as well as increased wood construction and the use of wood-based materials.

 - Read more about focus areas from the webpage of Karelia UAS

 Forest bioeconomy education in Karelia UAS

-- The Forestry education leas to the bachelor’s degree of Natural resources
+- The Forestry education leads to the Bachelor’s degree of Natural Resources

 - The Karelia UAS also offers a wide range of inspiring courses from the field of forest bioeconomy for exchange students